lmaccherone/documentdb-lumenize/README.md

       [    1,        2,         110 ]
     ]

+It's possible to pass in an Object containing both a parameterized string for the filterQuery and the parameters as specified [here](http://dl.windowsazure.com/documentDB/nodedocs/global.html#SqlQuerySpec).
 Note, when you compose your `filterQuery` you must make sure that all the expected fields are returned.

 ### A hierarchical pivot table (2D OLAPCube) example ###